On the Differential Private Data Market: Endogenous Evolution, Dynamic Pricing, and Incentive Compatibility: Dynamic Data Privacy Market Model

-by determining the rule profile $<\sigma, \bm{\beta}, \bm{\theta}, \bm{\rho}>$\footnote{Recall that in footnote \ref{ftn:1}, each rule in $<\sigma, \bm{\beta}, \bm{\theta}, \bm{\rho}>$ well define the assignment and payments at every period for every owner though each owner may leave the market at any period.} that is TPBE-implementable, i.e., satisfying the \textit{dynamic incentive compatibility} (DIC) for each owner $i$ (DIC${}_{i}$), and is \textit{individual rational} for each each owner $i$ (IR${}_{i}$).
-That is, the buyer aims to solve a constrained optimization problem:
+Here, the right-hand side of (\ref{eq:buyer_objective}) in the first line captures the expected total cost of the buyer when no owner is expected to leave in each of the periods in $\mathbb{T}\backslash \bar{\bm{\tau}}$; the terms in the second line captures the expected total cost of the buyer induced by the owners who are expected to leave in each of the periods in $\bar{\bm{\tau}}$.
+The buyer makes ex-ante commitment by determining a mechanism $\Gamma = <\sigma, \bm{\beta}, \bm{\theta}, \bm{\rho}>$ that solves the following constrained optimization problem:

-The IR constraint is imposed to guarantee that each owner $i$ has incentive to participate in the data market.
-This is captured by a non-negative ex-ante expected payoff, i.e., $J_{i}(\bar{\tau}_{i})+b\geq 0$.
-The DIC constraint ensures the TPBE-implementability of the mechanism, such that each owner $i$ has incentive to report his instrumental preference truthfully at every period.
-In the rest of the paper, we focus of the theoretical characterizations of $\text{DIC}_{i,t}$.
+Here, the dynamic incentive compatibility (DIC) condition is given by \ref{eq:DIC_1_shot}, for all $i\in\mathbb{I}$, $t\in \mathbb{T}$, which guarantee the truthful reporting.
+The individual rationality (IR) constraint is imposed to guarantee that each owner $i$ has incentive to participate in the market.
+In this work, we focus on ex-ante individual rationality.
+This is captured by a non-negative ex-ante expected payoff.
+That is, for all $i\in\mathbb{I}$,

-As described in Section \ref{sec:dynamic_bayesian_game}, the TPBE solution concept of the dynamic Bayesian game induced by the mechanism $<\sigma, \bm{\beta}, \bm{\theta}, \bm{\rho}>$ requires a strong rationality of owners: each owner $i$ is rational in the sense that \textit{(i)} he maintains beliefs about all that is unknown (but payoff-relevant) to him and \textit(ii) he can accurately forecast and estimate how other owners will respond to any decisions he makes at each period.
-Likewise, as shown in Section \ref{sec:buyer_mechanism_design_problem}, the buyer's mechanism design problem also requires her strong rationality to adopt accurate beliefs in regard to the dynamics of the environment (owners' instrumental preferences and the population evolution) and to the decision makings of each owner including his beliefs about others' instrumental preferences and the population dynamics.
-Our theoretical characterizations in this work are conducted based on these assumptions of strong rationality.
+The DIC as a PBE induced by the market model $\Gamma$ requires a strong rationality of owners: each owner $i$ is rational in the sense that \textit{(i)} he maintains correct beliefs about all that is unknown (but payoff-relevant) to him and \textit{(ii)} he can accurately forecast and estimate how other owners will respond to any decisions he would make in each period.
+Likewise, the buyer's mechanism design problem also requires her strong rationality to adopt accurate beliefs in regard to the dynamics of the environment (i.e., how the instrumentalness drives the dynamics of the owners' preferences and the expected population dynamics due to owners' stopping decisions based on BPM) and to the decision makings of each owner including the owner's beliefs about others.
+The theoretical characterizations in this work are based on these assumptions of strong rationality and the owners use BPM in their stopping decisions.